perfectspr/llm-leaderboard/results/openchat.md

 To use this script, follow these steps:

-1. Open your favorite text editor and paste the above code into a new file.
+1. Open a text editor and paste the above code into a new file.
-2. Save the file with a name, for example, `create_files.sh`.
+2. Save the file with the name `create_files.sh`.
-3. Open your terminal and navigate to the directory where you saved `create_files.sh`.
+3. Open a terminal and navigate to the directory where you saved the `create_files.sh` file.
-4. Make the script executable by running `chmod +x create_files.sh`.
+4. Make the script executable by running the command `chmod +x create_files.sh`.
-5. Execute the script by typing `./create_files.sh`.
+5. Execute the script by running the command `./create_files.sh`.

-After running the script, you should find 10 new files named A1.txt through A10.txt in your current directory.
+After running the script, you should find the 10 new text files named A1.txt through A10.txt in the same directory as the script.
 ***
 ### Coding 2
 Write a Oracle SQL query to find the nth number in the Fibonacci Sequence.